 The timeline for the project includes several key phases:

-• Testing and launch: 6-12 months.
-Once we complete construction, we will test the new channel to ensure optimal water flow, depth and connections before putting it into use.
+- Testing and launch: 6-12 months.
+Once we complete construction, we will test the new channel to ensure optimal water flow, depth, and connections before using it.

 Costs